Create Message

 To, Cc, Bcc

-You can also manually enter the e-mail address of your intended recipient into the To, Cc, or Bcc text box.
+You can also manually enter the email address of your intended recipient into the To, Cc, or Bcc text box.
 Simply type (or copy-and-paste) the correct address into the appropriate box(es)....

 Please note the pair of Whitelist radio buttons to the right of the To, the Cc and the Bcc.
 Use them to manage your Whitelist.
-Each set of radio buttons is associated with the address that you enter in the same line (i.e., the To, CC and BCC fields).
+Each set of radio buttons is associated with the address that you enter in the same line (i.e., the To, Cc and Bcc fields).

-"Add/Keep" either adds or keeps the corresponding e-mail address of each recipient on your whiteList.
+"Add/Keep" either adds or keeps the corresponding email address of each recipient on your whiteList.
 This allows each respective recipient to reply to you without getting blasted by SVBI! (avoiding whitelist.sitesell.com).
 This is the default selection because you are, after all, mailing him or her.
 Click on the Whitelist Control online help (on the "Create Message" page) for more information.

 Note